Perhaps the best way to describe the Peke a Boo is that this is a small dog that is going to blow you away with how cute it looks.

 Due to the size, and the fact that they do not require a lot of space, they can be perfect for apartment living.

-You are able to play with them indoors, and as long as they get a reasonable amount of mental stimulation then they will be quite content.
+You can play with them indoors, and as long as they get a reasonable amount of mental stimulation then they will be quite content.

 Peke a Boo Health and Conditions

-A Peke a Boo can, like any breed of dog, have a number of different health conditions that can affect it throughout its life.
+A Peke a Boo can, like any breed of dog, have many different health conditions that can affect it throughout its life.

-Prior to buying your puppy, you should always ask the breeder if the parents have been checked over be a vet to see if they have any serious conditions that could be passed onto the litter.
+Before buying your puppy, you should always ask the breeder if the parents have been checked over by a vet to see if they have any serious conditions that could be passed onto the litter.